utensil/rep-star/README.md

 # Rep Star

-A nearly backendless HTML5 app to manage stared repositories of Github and more.
+A nearly backendless HTML5 app to manage starred repositories of Github and more.

 ## Development Status